mhbeals/mhwood.github.io/histories/bl.md

 Wales, and Ireland are primarily held by their respective national libraries, which have pursued separate digitisation projects.
-The Library aimed to provide the full date range of each selected title to the extent allowable by physical collection and within the project criteria (1800–1900).
+The Library aimed to provide the full date range of each selected title to the extent allowable by the physical collection and within the project criteria (1800–1900).
 Thus, titles such as the *Glasgow Herald*, which began publication in 1783 and continues today, was only digitised from 1820–1900, or from the first issue held by the British Library until the